SakineMazlomyar/headphones-project/README.md

 ## Author: Sakine Mazlomyar

 ## Description:
 SmartHeadphones is single page application.
-It uses nodejs and graphql in backend and react/typescript i frontend.
+It uses nodejs/graphql in backend and react/typescript i frontend.
-This uses latest node version and mongodb database.
+This project  uses latest node version and mongodb database.
 SmartHeadphones has paypal sandbox as pay solution.

 ## To Run in Dev mode
 ### npm install in root directory